ignacioriveros1/ignacioriveros1.github.io/_posts/2021-03-15-using-envs-for-data-projects.md

 ---
-title:  "Using environments for data projects: A guide for Begginers"
+title:  "Using environments for data projects: A guide for Beginners"
 layout: post
 date:   "2021-03-15"
 categories: ["Coding"]